lgsvl/simulator/Docker/README.md

 * `BUILD_WINDOWS` - boolean param, with value "true" if Windows binary needs to be built
 * `BUILD_LINUX` - boolean param, with value "true" if Linux binary needs to be built
 * `BUILD_MACOS` - boolean param, with value "true" if macOS binary needs to be built
+* `CLOUD_URL` - string param, if non-empty then the value will be used for cloud access
 * `LGSVL_CODE_SIGNING_FILE` - secret file containing code signing key/certificate for Authenticode
 * `LGSVL_CODE_SIGNING_PASSWORD` - if nonempty then value of this variable will be used as password to code signing key from `LGSVL_CODE_SIGNING_FILE` secret file credential